Image Credit: Kilyan Sockalingum

 The Cornley Polytechnic Drama Society are putting on a 1920s murder mystery, but everything that can go wrong... does!
 Will the accident-prone actors battle against all odds to make it through to their final curtain call?
 You’ll have to find out!

-Booking until February 2026.
+Booking until October 2027.

-If you have seen the 2008 film or its recent sequel, you will know that Mamma Mia, with its string of ABBA hits is another of the West End’s most popular and long-running musicals.
+If you have seen the 2008 film or its sequel, you will know that Mamma Mia, with its string of ABBA hits is another of the West End’s most popular and long-running musicals.
 You probably know the plot; Sophie is about to get married, and wants to discover the father she’s never known.

 To find the answer she brings her mother face to face with three men from her distant romantic past on the eve of a wedding they’ll never forget!